Discover folk - the CRM for people-powered businesses

 4. Get a demo

 Once you've shortlisted potential CRM platforms, take advantage of free trials or demo versions.
 Test each platform thoroughly to assess its usability, customization options, and integration capabilities with your existing systems.
-Compare the performance and features against your defined requirements to make an informed decision that best suits your hedge fund's needs.
-Get started with a demo of folk and see how it fits into your hedge fund operations.
+Compare the performance and features against your defined requirements to make an informed decision that best suits your mid-sized hedge fund's needs.
+Get started with a demo of folk and see how it fits perfectly into your 20-50 person hedge fund operations.

 3 tips for implementing a CRM